inab/python-extended-json-schema-validator/README.md

 # Extended JSON Schema validator, Python edition

+This library and program validates both JSON Schema and JSON-like contents.
+The contents can be physically represented either as JSON or as YAML files.

-The JSON schemas should be compliant with JSON Schema Draft04, Draft06 or Draft07 specifications.
+The JSON schemas should be compliant with JSON Schema versions supported by the installed [`jsonschema`](https://python-jsonschema.readthedocs.io/en/stable/) library.

-So, this validation program uses libraries compliant with that specification.
+As of version 4.16 they are Draft04, Draft06, Draft07, Draft2019-09 and Draft2020-12 specifications.

 The installation instructions are in [INSTALL.md](INSTALL.md) .